5 Supplements to Pack for a Healthy Vacation

 First things first, make sure you have a water bottle packed with you at all times and rest in the shade every few hours.
 Secondly, make sure you add electrolytes to at least one water bottle per day.
 Electrolytes are important minerals – such as sodium, potassium, and magnesium – that are lost when you sweat and not repleted by water alone.
 These are crucial for proper nerve and muscle function, which means they’ll prevent muscle cramping, weakness, and fatigue.

-Instead of turning to electrolyte sports drinks with artificial flavors and a ton of sugar, try out this portable, naturally flavored electrolyte mix that tastes like a pina colada, with no sugar added.
+Instead of turning to electrolyte sports drinks with artificial flavours and a ton of sugar, try out this portable, naturally flavoured electrolyte mix that tastes like a pina colada, with no sugar added.

 Let’s be real, eating salads isn’t high on the priority list when you’re on vacation.
 This is the time we allow ourselves to indulge a little extra in the local cuisine, whether it’s pizza and gelato in Italy, or seafood and wine in Greece!

 So to ensure you’re getting enough greens to keep you energized and your immune system strong, take a small tub or sachets of greens powder with you.
 Take it when you wake up and you can rest assured that you’ve at least had one high-power serving of greens that day!

 Probiotics (good gut bacteria)